jose-elias-alvarez/null-ls.nvim/doc/BUILTINS.md

 ##### About

-buildifier is a tool for formatting bazel BUILD and .bzl files with a standard convention.
+buildifier is a tool for formatting and linting bazel BUILD, WORKSPACE, and .bzl files.

 ##### Usage